-The effects of this practice for publishers are pretty severe.
+The effects of this practice on publishers are pretty severe.
 Not only does it mess up your data and ratings, but also depletes advertiser budgets.
-Budgets, that could be otherwise spent towards your genuine audience.
+Budgets, that could be otherwise spent on your genuine audience.
 Last, but not least, bot farms are also used to steal content.
-And also to spam post through all available channels, redirecting users to the fraudster’s website.
+And also to spam posts through all available channels, redirecting users to the fraudster’s website.
 All of the above are deliberately created with malicious intent.
 It can be difficult to detect, as the parties deploying them are creating more sophisticated ways of doing so.

 Non-fraudulent Automatic Activity

 Plenty of spiders, crawlers, and bots are constantly going through your website and registering as users.
 Whether you know it or not.
 Most of these are not malicious, but rather helpful and their existence is unavoidable – it’s just part of the deal.
 You can’t really do without them.
 All search engines deploy such to scan your website and gather information for operational purposes.
 The good thing is that these are pretty obvious and easily identifiable since they’re not meant to deceive.

 So what can you do to prevent invalid traffic?